Photos Courtesy of Association to Benefit Children, Brooklyn Workforce Innovations, & Uncommon Schools

-One in five New Yorkers—roughly 1.8 million people—lives below the federal poverty line (defined as $33,562 in annual income for a family of four).
-And another one in four struggles each day to stay above the brink.
+One in six New Yorkers—nearly 1.4 million people—lives below the federal poverty line (defined as $26,500 in annual income for a family of four).
+And nearly half of all New York City residents live in low-income families.

-While there are, of course, many social and economic factors that lead people into poverty, Tiger Foundation believes that focusing on certain key areas can lead to effective solutions to break the cycle.
-Through investments in our four funding portfolios—Education, Employment, Youth and Families, and Criminal Justice—in the five boroughs of New York City, we seek to help the city's non-profit human service community create lasting positive change that will impact families for generations.
+While many social and economic factors create the conditions that lead people into poverty, there are many effective solutions being delivered across New York City every day to break the cycle.
+Through investments in our three funding portfolios—Education; Family Support; and Youth, Workforce, and Justice—we seek to help the city's non-profit human service community create lasting change that will impact families for generations.